 I had my own little army against any crazy enemy; in case the trinity, Paimon or Lilith itself could try anything stupid, I know I can count on them.

 Many days went by after I felt confident enough to keep my new appearance in front of the male demons I’m trying to lure to my side.
-I was feeling completely in control of this reshaping power and I told Tanya; bring the incubi, it’s time to pay a visit to the uncontrolled part of this circle of hell.
+I was feeling completely in control of this reshaping power and I told Tanya; “Bring the incubi, it’s time to pay a visit to the uncontrolled part of this circle of hell.”

-Even Tanya was so shocked at my new appearance, I asked, can you believe this?
+Even Tanya was so shocked at my new appearance, I asked, “Can you believe this?”

 “I really can’t but my eyes aren’t deceiving me,” she spoke.